 Individual rooms with bathroom and mini kitchen.
 NØ SCHOOL will include a set of bed sheets and kitchenware.

-Housing available from all of july for those of you who wish to stay a bit longer in Burgundy.
+Housing available for all of July for those of you who wish to stay a bit longer in Burgundy.

 nowebsite.org